RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

    - It will navigate through the designated area, utilizing its sensors to avoid obstacles and cover the floor efficiently.

 3. **Automatic Docking**:
    - The robot is equipped with a low-battery detection feature.
    - When battery levels drop to a certain threshold, the robot will halt its cleaning process and autonomously navigate back to the charging dock.
    - The A* pathfinding algorithm ensures the robot takes the most efficient route to the dock, minimizing time and energy consumption.

-4. **Manual Override (if applicable)**:
-   - If you wish to take control of the robot during its cleaning cycle, you can use the remote control or companion app (if developed).
-   - The manual control option allows you to steer the robot, pause its operation, or send it to specific areas for targeted cleaning.
-   - Additionally, the app can provide real-time status updates and monitoring of the robot's cleaning progress.

 ---